 - Organic matter input from peatlands into adjacent lakes.

-- Impacts of forest management policies on nutrient processing in small, forested wetlands.
+- Impacts of forest management policies on nutrient processing in small, forest wetlands.

-- Influence of prescribed burning of forested watersheds on aquatic plants.
+- Influence of prescribed burning of forest watersheds on aquatic plants.

 - Diversity of algae and invertebrates living within fluids held by Pitcher-plants.